THE BOULDER HOUSE

 Stylistically akin to California’s historic Spanish missions, this 3 bedroom, 2 bathroom straw bale residence overlooks the amazing mountain views of eastern San Diego County.
 “The Boulder Home” was the 2nd straw bale home permitted in Southern California and is incredibly energy efficient due to the straw bale insulation qualities as well as the thermal mass from the boulder.

-The original clients felt that the boulder was sacred to the property, and it also shows evidence of Kumeyaay activity in the area.
-Above the boulder and surrounding moat is a central tower with an oversized fan that draws air up and out in summer and re-circulates warm air in the winter months.
+Above the boulder and moat is a central tower with an oversized fan that draws air up and out in summer and re-circulates warm air in the winter months.
 The clients had an interesting history – one was a former Navy Seal, and one was a rock climber who enjoyed climbing the boulder to open and close the tower windows.

 Additional features include the Earthen plaster interior walls and earthen floors consisting of all natural materials that do not emit chemicals, unlike more conventional finishes.
 The roof overhangs and the arched arcade minimize solar heat gain during the summer.
 Solar panels pre-heat the water, and photovoltaic panels in conjunction with existing inverter and battery storage provide most of the home’s electricity.
 The home is surrounded by Xeriscape landscaping, which is low water and low maintenance.